ygorml/ygorml/README.md

 I'm currently focusing on improving my Data Science and Artificial Intelligence skills, creating robust solutions and always striving for technical rigor and precision, which are mine characteristics.

-My credentials include a Postgraduate degree in Software Engineering and I'm graduated in Naval Sciences with Electronics Emphasys from the Escola Naval, the higher education institution of the Brazilian Navy.
+My credentials include a Postgraduate degree in Software Engineering and I'm graduated in Naval Sciences with Electronics Emphasys from the "Escola Naval", the higher education institution of the Brazilian Navy.

-**Background in**: Python, Electronics and Naval Operations Planning.
+**Background in**: Python, C, Electronics and Naval Operations Planning.

 ## 💻  What I am currently/done working on
 - Data Science: